 As the author explains on his blog, the books recount the adventures of an international band of misfit teenagers in the late 1800s.
 Joining forces with mystical allies, they must battle the evil Urumi — Dark Warriors with superhuman abilities.
 They must stop at nothing to safeguard an all-powerful stone.
 The mission will take them to new lands and change their lives.

-Keepers of the Stone is, in part, a sequel to a classic novel written by Henryk Sienkiewicz.
-In Desert and In Wilderness is the only children’s book written by the Nobel Prize-winning author.
+Keepers of the Stone is, in part, a sequel to a classic novel written by Henryk Sienkiewicz. is the only children’s book written by the Nobel Prize-winning author.
 It became an anthem for young Poles, during a time when their country was partitioned and did not even have a place on the map.
 The story has also been made into a movie twice.
 The main characters — a Polish boy named Stas and a younger British girl named Nell — survive a kidnapping in Africa and many other adventures.
 Keepers of the Stone takes place a few years later.
 As teenagers, Stas and Nell become caught up in the battle to protect the powerful jewel from the Dark Order.

 You don’t have to be familiar with the classic Sienkiewicz novel to enjoy this new trilogy.
 Fans of strong heroines like Wonder Woman will be captivated by Malka, a girl raised by a Sect of Thieves and trained to kill in service to the Black Goddess she worships.
 Her story begins in a remote corner of the British Empire, in what is now India and Pakistan.
 I can’t say more about other new characters without spoiling it for you.